 Chas joined the Strawbs in 1973, having previously worked as a session musician, notably on Rick Wakeman's "Six Wives" album, alongside Dave Cousins (who he knew from childhood days - Mrs. Cousins and Mrs. Cronk were well acquainted) and Dave Lambert.
 Adding high chorus vocals to many of the numbers played by the "US band" in 1973-75 he quickly became an essential element of the line-up, particularly so when, for Deep Cuts, Chas joined Dave Cousins as the main songwriting partnership within the Strawbs.

 After Strawbs broke up in 1980, after gigs with the likes of Rick Wakeman, Steve Hackett and others, Chas eventually hooked up with Roy Hill to form Cry No More, who scored a hit single in Germany with "Oh Sharon", and, aided and abetted by fanatical almost obsessional followers (both here and overseas), continue to delight select and lucky crowds with occasional concerts.

-In 2002 he made a CD of instrumental music - "timeless, spaceless music to chill out to"; Dave Cousins, commented: "Open a bottle of well-chilled chardonnay and put the record on.
+In 2001 he privately released a CD of instrumental music - "timeless, spaceless music to chill out to"; Dave Cousins, commented: "Open a bottle of well-chilled chardonnay and put the record on.
 Forget life in the fast lane, relax and float down stream.
 I did and it's well worth it."